king-ali/RNNoise/README.md

 ## Training

-Below in our case nearend.wav is speech signal and farend.wav is noise
+For training we need a clean speech and noise only file.

 ```bash
 cd ..